-There is major blood flow reduction to the site of injury immediately afterward, which could last up to 24 hours and gets progressively worse if a doctor doesn’t treat it.
-Since there are differences within tissue composition, the impact is often greater on the gray matter than outside white matter.
+There is major blood flow reduction to the site of injury immediately afterward, which could last up to 24 hours and worsen if a doctor doesn’t treat it.
+Since there are differences within tissue composition, the impact is often more significant on the gray matter than the outside white matter.

 The body still tries to regulate its heart rate and blood pressure for the first hour or hour and a half more, but the blood flow rate becomes widespread, so self-regulation starts to cease.
 Heart rates and blood pressure drop significantly at this time.

-After you suffer a spine injury, your body will release an excessive number of neurotransmitters (chemicals that help the neurons signal each other), causing more damage to the spinal cord, overexciting your nerve cells and nerve fibers.
+After you suffer a spine injury, your body will release an excessive number of neurotransmitters (chemicals that help the neurons signal each other), causing more damage to the spinal cord and overexciting your nerve cells and nerve fibers.

-Under regular conditions, the brain-blood barrier (which controls the passages of large molecules and cells between the central nervous system and circulatory system) keeps the immune system cells from entering into the spinal cord or brain.
+Under normal conditions, the brain-blood barrier (which controls the passages of large molecules and cells between the central nervous system and circulatory system) keeps the immune system cells from entering the spinal cord or brain.

 Neutrophils enter first within 12 hours of the injury and remain for roughly a day.
 T-cells arrive three days after the spinal cord injury.
 Scientists and doctors do not understand the function they have for the injured spinal cord, but they regulate immune responses and kill infected nerve cells in a healthy back.
 Monocytes and macrophages enter once the T-cells scavenge all the cellular debris.

 There is an upside to that immune system response because it helps to clean up debris and fight infection.
-However, the downside here is that it sets off a cytokine release, which is a group of molecules that send messages to the immune system and exert a malign influence for the activities of all nerve cells.
+However, the downside here is that it sets off a cytokine release, a group of molecules that send messages to the immune system and exert a malign influence on the activities of all nerve cells.

-For example, the microglial cells normally function as onsite immune cells, but after you suffer a back injury, they respond to the cytokines signals.
-Hence your nerve cells may transform themselves into macrophage-like cells to engulf damaged nerve cells and debris.
+For example, the microglial cells usually function as onsite immune cells, but after you suffer a back injury, they respond to the cytokines signals.
+Hence your nerve cells may transform into macrophage-like cells to engulf damaged nerve cells and debris.

-Next, these nerve cells will produce pro-inflammatory cytokines on their own to recruit and stimulate other microglia in response.
+Next, these nerve cells will produce pro-inflammatory cytokines to recruit and stimulate other microglia in response.
 Stem cell therapy magnifies the nerve cells and helps them heal spine damage.